lrnz-asnprs/order-tracking-service/README.md

 # Overview

-Simple React application created to show order status of an order item exposd by a Mule REST-API.
+Simple React application to show the order status of an order item listed in Salesforce CRM.
+Data is exposed by a Mule REST-API.

 ## `npm start`